Rohit-parjapat/Book_Management_Project/README.md

 ## /users

-POST: Create a new user
+POST: Create a new user  //done
-GET: Get all list of users
+GET: Get all list of users //done

 ## /users/{id}

-GET: Get a user by id
+GET: Get a user by id //done
-PUT: Update a user by id
+PUT: Update a user by id  //done
-DELETE: Delete a user by id (check if he/she still has an issued book) (is there any fine to be paid)
+DELETE: Delete a user by id (check if he/she still has an issued book) (is there any fine to be paid) ✅

 ## /users/subscription-details/{id}

+NOTE: Dates will be in the format mm/dd/yyyy

-GET: Get user subscription details
+GET: Get user subscription details //done

 1. Date of subscription
 2. Valid till